 What is Compass?

 Compass exists to support young people in discovering and creating their best possible selves.
-Compass fosters this process through individualized collaboration between staff and teens.
+Compass fosters this process through individualized collaboration between staff and youth.
 Guided by an advisor, learners take responsibility for their own educations, envisioning and realizing their own goals at their own pace.
-Teens become leaders in their own lives, and adults become useful mentors and guides.
+Young people become leaders in their own lives, and adults become useful mentors and guides.

 How we Operate